Calibrating baryonic effects in cosmic shear with external data in the LSST era: Results

 It is important to highlight that our results are optimistic in the sense that we have not accounted for systematic uncertainties in the modelling of the external tracers.
 In particular, a more realistic model for the stacked kSZ profile might discard compensated aperture photometry scales below $\sim1$ arcmin.
 Such a scale cut may be necessary to avoid small-scale modelling uncertainties (e.g. the impact of satellite galaxies).
 Moreover, we have interpreted the kSZ data as representing a sample of central galaxies at a fixed halo mass, consistent with the approach taken in recent kSZ analyses \citep{Bigwood:2024}.
 To model this, we introduce $\log_{10} M_{\rm halo}$ as a free parameter with a Gaussian prior centred at the value used to generate our previous stacked kSZ measurements, $\log_{10}(M_{\rm halo}/M_{\odot}) = \log_{10}(3 \times 10^{13})$.
 We investigate the extent to which these limitations affect the constraining power of the kSZ mock measurements for the near-term dataset.
 Our results indicate that these systematics do not significantly degrade the constraints on $\eta$, with similar conclusions holding for the long-term dataset.
 In particular, we find that the application of a scale cut and, removing scales $\theta_{\rm d}<1\,{\rm arcmin}$, degrades the constraints on $\log_{10}\eta$ by $\sim5\%$.
 Likewise, marginalising over the sample halo mass, assuming a $10\%$ prior uncertainty, leads to a similar increase in the posterior uncertainties on $\log_{10}\eta$.
 The combined impact of these systematics leads to a reduction in constraining power by a factor of $\sim1.1$.
+It is also important to note that stacked kSZ measurements are sensitive only to baryonic effects on halo masses corresponding to the host haloes of the galaxies that have been used in their measurements \citep{Lucie-Smith:2025}.
+Consequently, incorporating data from other baryonic probes, such as X-rays and the tSZ effect, is valuable for a more comprehensive analysis.

 On the X-ray side, our analysis does not include possible selection and mass measurement biases affecting X-ray clusters.
 We investigate this by introducing a free parameter $f$ to represent the discrepancy between the true and observed cluster masses, with $M_i = f M_i^{\rm true}$.
 This is effectively equivalent to accounting for a potential hydrostatic mass bias of the form $f = 1 - b_{H}$ \citep{1708.00697}.
 We then include the logarithm of the measured masses of each of the cluster samples used as additional elements of the data vector, with Gaussian calibration uncertainties of $\sigma(\log_{10}(M_i/M_\odot))=0.05$ (corresponding to a $\sim10\%$ uncertainty in the mass measurements).
 Our results, presented in Fig. \ref{fig:xray_hydrostatic_bias}, demonstrate that incorporating a $\sim 10\%$ mass measurement uncertainty degrades the constraining power of the near-term X-ray dataset on $\log_{10}M_{\mathrm{c}}$ by a factor of $\sim1.5$.
 Thus a tight control over selection effects and mass inference uncertainties is essential to obtain sufficiently precise constraints over baryonic parameters.
 Nevertheless, these results suggest that both kSZ and X-ray measurements remain powerful as complementary probes, even when these systematics are considered.